CodePushGo/website/src/content/blog/en/5-steps-for-resolving-version-conflicts-in-capacitor-apps.md

 Running the `sync` command updates native files, aligns plugin dependencies, adjusts platform configurations, and regenerates native project files.
 Before syncing, back up your `ios` and `android` folders to avoid accidental data loss.

-Consider using Capgo for live updates to keep versions consistent.
+Consider using CodePushGo for live updates to keep versions consistent.
 Once the sync is complete, check for any API changes to address potential issues.

 ### Resolve Breaking Changes